| Oracle C++ Call Interface Programmer's Guide Release 2 (9.2) Part Number A96583-01 |

 Table 4-1 lists the Oracle internal datatypes and maximum internal length of each:

-You can use five Oracle internal datatypes to specify columns that contain either characters or arrays of bytes: CHAR
+You can use five Oracle internal datatypes to specify columns that contain either characters or arrays of bytes: CHAR, VARCHAR2, RAW, LONG, and LONG RAW.

 The database designer is responsible for choosing the appropriate Oracle internal datatype for each column in a table.
 You must be aware of the many possible ways that character and byte-array data can be represented and converted between variables in the OCCI program and Oracle database tables.